aidan-hadi/comp2850-hci-portfolio-project/Submission/assessment.md

 ## Privacy & Ethics Statement

-- [ ] I confirm all participant data is anonymous (session IDs use P1_xxxx format, not real names)
+- [✅] I confirm all participant data is anonymous (session IDs use P1_xxxx format, not real names)
-- [ ] I confirm all screenshots are cropped/blurred to remove PII (no names, emails, student IDs visible)
+- [✅] I confirm all screenshots are cropped/blurred to remove PII (no names, emails, student IDs visible)
-- [ ] I confirm all participants gave informed consent
+- [✅] I confirm all participants gave informed consent
-- [ ] I confirm this work is my own (AI tools used for code assistance are cited below)
+- [✅] I confirm this work is my own (AI tools used for code assistance are cited below)
 ---
 **AI tools used** (if any):
-No AI tools were used in any way
+No AI tools were used.

 ## 1. Protocol & Tasks